#1 Home Improvement Retailer

 In the areas of Zones 9 and 10 stretching across the Southeast, you can plant indoors early in the year.
 Your odds of frost are low in this part of the country, but not zero.
 Be mindful of cold snaps and cover any early-riser bulb plants or sprouts during cold times.

 Growing season begins early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden going.
-A wide variety of plants, flowers, and veggies thrive in Florida and southern Georgia.
+A wide variety of plants, vegetables, and flowers thrive in Florida and southern Georgia.
 You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
+You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
 Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.
+Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.

 Start Seeds Indoors